EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 producer’s responsibility to find staffers for that performance.
 - It is the producer’s responsibility to find staffers for all supplementary events unless another agreement is reached with the Front-of-House manager.
+## 4.5 DEBT
+* When you take part in a show at Bedlam Theatre, you make use of our lovely building and facilities.
+We’re entirely student-run, and the building is entirely staffed and managed by students.
+* To ensure fairness, we require anyone taking part in a show to ‘give back’ to the society.
+For Lunchtimes this means doing a staffing slot and turning up to maintenance on the Sunday after you show.
+For Mainterms this means staffing twice and turning up to maintenance.
+For anything else please confirm your staffing obligation with the Front of House manager.
+* On the rare occasion that people don’t sign-up to staff their slots/turn up to maintenance in good time, and without a good excuse, we use a system called Debt to enforce this requirement.
+  * There are two types of Debt: Maintenance Debt and Staffing Debt, which are administered by the Theatre Manager and the Front of House Manager respectively.
+  * Debt is cleared by performing the maintenance task or staffing the required FOH slot(s).
+It can also be cleared by getting in contact with the welfare contacts.
+  * You can find out your Debt status through the website.

 # 5. We’re here to help! :)
 If it all gets too much or you have any questions don’t hesitate to ask.
 The Committee is here to help you.